PauGasull/LettersOfABrokenDoll/Letters/README.md

-# Project Overview

-This project implements a branching letter-exchange mechanic between a player and the character **Ku’umi**, using three separate JSON documents:
+Branching letter-exchange mechanic between a player and the character **Ku’umi**, using three separate JSON documents:

 1. **composition.json**: Defines the *composition templates* for the player’s letters, structured as mini decision trees.
 2. **letter.json**: Specifies *per-letter metadata*, such as delivery delays.